corcorana/restingIAF/iaf_short.md

 First, we extract PSD estimates from preprocessed, fast Fourier-transformed EEG signals.
 Second, we apply a curve-fitting procedure to smooth the PSD function and estimate its first- and second-order derivatives.
 Third, these derivatives are analysed for evidence (i.e. zero crossings) of a distinct spectral peak within the alpha band.
-Finally, the first derivative of the PSD is reanalysed to delineate upper and lower bounds of the IAW, from which the CoG is calculated.
+Finally, the first derivative of the PSD is reanalysed to locate the bounds of IAW, from which CoG is estimated [@klimesch1990].
 Our main focus here will be to assess the efficacy of this approach in the context of both empirical and simulated data.
-For a more rigorous account of the parameters and calculations invoked by the algorithm, see [?Appendix].
+For a more rigorous account of the parameters and calculations invoked by the algorithm, see Appendix.

 ## Savitzky-Golay smoothing and differentiation
 The Savitzsky-Golay filter (SGF) is a least-squares curve-fitting procedure specifically designed to aid the detection of spectral peaks amidst noisy conditions [@savitzky1964].